calhall4892/Market-volitility-with-PCA-analysis/README.md

 # Getting Started

 To be completed.
-Currently being completed by hand
+Currently being completed by hand.

 # Purpose